GannettDigital/simulato/docs/_pages/tutorial-entry-component.md

 First we modified the default `test` script to a command that will run our simulato tests.
 This command tells simulato to run all tests found in the ./tests folder.
 We also added a new script `generate-tests` that generates the tests and specifies we want those tests output into our ./tests folder.
 We are using different cli flags for both run and generate and all CLI commands can be read about [here](/cli/).
 By default, when calling the `generate` command it will look for components in a components folder, which is why we used that as a folder name.

-Back in the terminal inside our project folder we can now run script to generate tests specifying.
+Back in the terminal, inside our project folder, we can now run our script to generate tests.

 `$ npm run generate-tests`